MohammadMarwan2005/clean.docdoc/README.md

 🔳 Use Resource class (Success Or Error)
 🔳 Use StateViewModel and EventViewModel to link the viewModel with the screen in a clean way 🔳 Refactor the Navigation System
+🔳 Create a Guest Mode
+🔳 Create a github workflow to automatically build a release apk an upload it to Firebase 🔳 Deep Links